sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-sparkmllib-models.rst

 Fire Insights creates Apache Spark MLlib models.
 These models get saved as files on the File System.

-NoveModelSave saves the Spark ML models as files.
+NodeModelSave saves the Spark ML models as files.
 It uses the Spark interfaces to save the model.

 .. figure:: ../../../_assets/model/SparkMLModelSave.png
    :alt: SaveML Model